Logging

 Client-Side Logging

-The hydration entry already calls initLogger for you.
+Once enabled, navigation events (hydrate_complete, navigate_server_error, navigate_failed, etc.) are logged from RouterProvider automatically.
 To emit your own events from a component or browser utility, import log directly:

 import { log } from "evlog"